math-ysics/math-ysics.github.io/_pages/stochastic.md

 **Entry #2.
 Why I don't like talking about my past.**

 I find it a matter of scarce interest, and thus I refrain from its mention unless it is strictly apposite to some circumstance that warrants such discourse.
-I've adopted the philosophy of conducting life with "professionalism", a notion imparted unto me by a companion of admirable refinement; it strikes me as a paragon of elegance, far preferable to its baser antipodes.
+I have adopted the philosophy of conducting life with "professionalism", a notion imparted unto me by a companion of admirable refinement; it strikes me as a paragon of elegance, far preferable to its baser antipodes.
 This sentiment began brewing since I was thirteen, but I think the present moment is time for its enactment.

 **Entry #1.
 Why I embrace nihilism.**